monetamio/docs/en/applications/prioritizer/installation/README.md

 }
 ```

 Please also note the optional inclusion of the `slug` attribute.
 Adding this will prevent loss of control should you change the title of an issue.
-If you do not add this, and then change the issue title later, the theme will be incapable of determining the appropriate keys required to control the corresponding address.
-Once that's all done, or if you are visiting the site and do not have a device salt that matches-up with the necessary security options, you should be presented with the public view as follows:
+If you do not add this, and then change the issue title later, the theme will be incapable of determining the appropriate keys required to control the corresponding address and you __may loose access to your coins__.

+Once that's all done, or if you are visiting the site and do not have a device salt that matches-up with the necessary security options, you should be presented with the public view, which should look something like this:

 ![Installation Complete](../../../../_libs/img/docs/applications/prioritizer/installation/completed-setup.jpg)